arielgk/arielgk/README.md

 ### Hi there 👋

-I'm Ariel Kuhn, I'm a frontend and backend developer, and I like to build interactive experiences, (react 💚)
+I'm Ariel Kuhn, I'm a frontend and backend developer, and I like to build interactive experiences. (react 💚)

 ## Technologies & Tools